Boombox-Discord/Boombox/readme.md

 2. Rename config-example.json to config.json and insert your own values.
 Leave the redis fields as they are.

+3. Get a clientID and client secret for Spotify [from here](https://developer.spotify.com/dashboard/applications) and paste it into the config file.
+This allows you to play music from Spotify links.

-3.  ename lavalink-config-example.yml to lavalink-config.yml and replace password with something different.
+3. Rename lavalink-config-example.yml to lavalink-config.yml and replace password with something different.
 Make sure to put this password in the config.json file under lavalinkPassword.

 4. Run docker-compose